ktsirkou/oat-technical-assessment/README.md

 1. Clone the repository
 2. Execute composer `compoer install`
-3. Run command `docker-composer up -d` from the root directory of the  project.
+3. Run command `docker-compose up -d` from the root directory of the  project.
 This make take several minutes.
 4. The api should be accessible on localhost:81

 5. (optional) you can setup on your `hosts` file the `127.0.0.1 tao.docker` so the api will be